All articles

 Upper Premium.
 A 400-acre beachfront estate 40 minutes north of KK, with its own forest reserve, a Sabah Wildlife Department orangutan rehabilitation outpost on the grounds, and an 18-hole golf course.
 The Ocean Wing suites are the better rooms; the Garden Wing is older and more family-oriented.
 This is the resort built for a multi-night stay rather than a city stopover.

-Insider verdictThe property to book if you want nature built into the stay rather than bolted on: the reserve's guided walks and the orangutan encounters are genuinely worthwhile, not a brochure line.
-Book an Ocean Wing room — the newer wing, and the one with the sea view worth paying for.
+Insider verdict — The reserve's guided walks and the orangutan encounters are the property's real strength — book an Ocean Wing room, the newer wing and the one with the sea view worth paying for.

-Best for: Multi-night resort stay; families; the on-site orangutan reserve
+Best for: multi-night resort stay; families; the on-site orangutan reserve

 Shangri-La Luxury Circle perks →